aws-samples/aws-identity-round-robin-workshop/docs/permission-boundaries/build.md

 >	ii.
 Create log streams and put logs

 >	iii.
-List the objects from the S3 bucket name that starts with `"web-admins-"` and ends in `"-data"`
+List the objects from the S3 bucket name that starts with `"webadmins-"` and ends in `"-data"`

 ### Walk Through: